 Shows Search and Views Navigation

-Thursday nights from 9:30 to close feature a rotating cast of DJs downstairs, spanning every genre imaginable and spinning every hit you never knew you needed in your life.
+Thursday night from 9:30 to close we'll have a rotating cast of DJs downstairs, spanning every genre imaginable and spinning every hit you never knew you needed in your life.

 Folk and bluegrass multi-instrumentalist Old Time Dave Talmage joins us every Friday downstairs for lunch, salting the room with good time tunes, and a sad song peppered in here and there.

 Trying to categorize the sounds of Club d'Elf is a fool's errand.
 The band has settled on "Moroccan-dosed psychedelic dub jazz" but... expect the unexpected.